What I offer

 Yearly appointments should be on every woman’s calendar.
 An annual gynecologic exam is a routine checkup to ensure that you are healthy inside and out, It is one the most empowering things you can do for yourself because it can help detect certain health problems and prevent future one from developing, to be confident of your health and wellness at any stage of your life.
 When it comes to problems, early detection is often critical to successful treatment.

-The family planning provides services for women who seek birth control options, management of unintended and abnormal pregnancies, and contraception for women with complex medical problems, difficult IUD/ implant insertion and removal, early pregnancy failure and comprehensive abortion care.
+Family planning services support women seeking guidance on birth control options, management of unintended or abnormal pregnancies, and contraception for those with complex medical conditions.
+Services also include IUD or implant insertion and removal, care for early pregnancy failure, and comprehensive abortion support.

 Pelvic Exam